francesco-peverelli/CONSENT-GPU/README.md

 Notes
 --------------

-CONSENT has been developed and tested on x86-64 GNU/Linux.
+CONSENT-GPU has been developed and tested on x86-64 GNU/Linux and the NVIDIA Tesla V100 GPU.
 Support for any other platform has not been tested.

 Authors
 --------------

-Pierre Morisse, Camille Marchet, Antoine Limasset, Arnaud Lefebvre and Thierry Lecroq.
+Francesco Peverelli, Lorenzo Di Tucci, Marco Domenico Santambrogio, Nan Ding, Steven Hofmeyr, Aydin Buluc, Leonid Oliker, and Katherine Yelick

 Reference
 --------------

-Pierre Morisse, Camille Marchet, Antoine Limasset, Thierry Lecroq, Arnaud Lefebvre; CONSENT: Scalable self-correction of long reads with multiple sequence alignment, bioRxiv 546630; doi: https://doi.org/10.1101/546630
+Will be available shortly

 Contact
 --------------

-You can report problems and bugs to pierre[dot]morisse2[at]univ-rouen[dot]fr
+You can report problems and bugs to francesco1[dot]peverelli[at]mail[dot]polimi[dot]it